russellfunk/phd_toolbox/python/README.md

    return 0;
 }
 ```
-...in which the compiler get angry.
+...in which the compiler gets angry.

 # Strings, numbers